Skip to Main Content

 Playful, branded signage serve as wayfinding guides to nearby cultural attractions and local businesses, encouraging deeper exploration of nearby neighborhoods like Chinatown, North Beach, and the Ferry Building.

-The addition of colorful, custom tiered seating (accommodating up to 28 people) transforms a pass-through into a true gathering space, encouraging dwell time, relaxation, and street-level vibrancy.
+Understanding the need for rest in a busy urban environment, we partnered with City Blocks to introduce colorful modular seating (accommodating up to 28 people) that transforms a pass-through into a true gathering space, encouraging dwell time, relaxation, and street-level vibrancy.

-Lush planters and complementing flower sidewalk graphics add a whimsical touch underfoot, bringing softness and life to the urban space.
+Floral sidewalk graphics compliment the surrounding greenery and add a whimsical touch underfoot, bringing softness and life to the urban space.

 A Vision Realized Through Collaboration